The Irish do get around, don’t they?

 St Patrick’s Day means you get started early.
 For me, the celebrations began by waking up, showering, going down one flight of stairs to my neighbour’s apartment where we were meeting some other people from the building, finding some nice Irish jigs on Spotify, and cracking open a can of Guinness at 08:39.
 Fun is easy in Chicago.

-Alex made us a hearty breakfast as we drank our stout and prepared ourselves for the day’s activities.
-This mostly involved rounding up all the hip flasks in the building and filling them with Jamieson, and pouring gin and tonic into Fiji Water bottles.
+We prepared ourselves for the day’s activities by rounding up all the hip flasks in the building and filling them with Jamieson, and pouring gin and tonic into Fiji Water bottles.
 Sure, we’re going to be flouting the open carry laws all day, but we don’t want to rub it in the CPD’s face, do we?
 Donning the greenest clothes we could find, we set off through Wicker Park to the Blue Line El station.

 Now would be as good a time as any to talk about the weather, I suppose: It’s been well below freezing and snowing in this city for the last 3 months, the lake is still half frozen, and if you’d asked me a week ago when I thought I’d next be able to go outside without a jacket and a hat on I’d have picked a a date at least a month from now.
 By some crazy Irish miracle, though, it suddenly got warm.
 The sun is shining, the snow is melting, and I’M LEAVING MY JACKET AT HOME TODAY!!!!
 Just as well, because it’s not green.